carmenbianca/report-liferay/report.md

 ### User-facing output {#user-facing-output}

 The initial implementation of the main function was only able to identify whether a dependency passed or not.
-This obviously wasn't very helpful output for the user.
+This wasn't very helpful output for the user.
 In collaboration with the primary stakeholder, Matija, I created various prototypes with different outputs in an iterative fashion.
 Thanks to rapid asynchronous communication, the feedback loop on the iterations was exceptionally quick.

 The resulting output is fairly verbose for every single component, which was a